Georgia, Europe

 We accept the following payment methods

-During the trip you will be staying most nights in comfortable chalet or hotel accommodation on a half board or B&B basis.
-You will just need to carry a day pack with your avalanche safety equipment and a few personal items.
+Throughout the journey, you will enjoy comfortable accommodation on a half-board or B&B basis.
+You’ll only need to carry a day pack with your avalanche safety gear and a few personal items.

 • For all touring trips it is essential you ski with an all-mountain/freeride type skis, ski touring boots and ski touring bindings.
 If you have your own skis but they do not have ski touring bindings then you will need to rent skis.
 The same applies if you have downhill ski boots, you will need to rent ski touring boots.